 So it doesn’t make sense to simply compare one hospital’s survival rate to another’s.

-Instead, we use the statistical formula to calculate the predicted range of survival for the children that hospital has treated, which depends only on the complexity of the medical problems of those children
+Instead, we use a statistical formula to calculate the predicted range of survival for the children that hospital has treated.
+This depends only on the complexity of the medical problems of those children

 We then compare a hospital’s survival rate to its predicted range

-How do we interpret this?
+How do we interpret this comparison?

 If the survival rate lies in the dark blue area (the predicted range), then there is no evidence that the chances of survival of children at that hospital are different from what is predicted.

-If the survival rate turns out to lie in the light blue area, this means there is some evidence that the chances of survival at that hospital are different from that predicted by the formula.
+If the survival rate turns out to lie in the light blue area (the extended predicted range), this means there is some evidence that the chances of survival at that hospital are different from that predicted by the formula.

 If the survival rate turns out to lie outside either blue area, this means that there is strong evidence that the chances of survival at that hospital are different from that predicted by the formula.